Blog Listing Displays User Avatars Instead of Blog Avatars

 Let me know what you think when you have a minute, maybe this should move to a back burner until after 1.4?

 #13 Updated by Michael Smith over 4 years ago

 I thought I'd update this considering the new My Commons personal homepage which is about to be released.
 It would be nice to have a blog avatar so that we could use the nested avatar look similar to the group avatar with individual making an update.
 Also I noticed it looks particularly confusing when you are logged-in and visit your 'My Sites' page and see your own avatar for every blog in the list.

 As far as a UI that we could use for existing sites, possibly the My Sites page could prove useful.
 Possibly filtering by blogs which you administrate (though that would be another feature as well).
 As part of this process we may need to create a default blog avatar, it would prevent confusion with personal avatars as well as serve as a prompt to consider adding a custom avatar.

-#16 Updated by Boone Gorges almost 4 years ago
+#16 Updated by Boone Gorges about 4 years ago

 - Assignee changed from Dominic Giglio to Boone Gorges